Hierarchical Adaptive Loco-manipulation Control for Quadruped Robots: Hardware Experiment

 \subsection{Adapt to Terrain Uncertainty}

 To examine the robot's adaptation to terrain uncertainty, we tested the robot to manipulate an object on a high-sloped terrain.
-The robot tries to push an unknown $5$ $kg$ object on an approximately $20^{\circ}$ slope.
+The robot tries to push an unknown $5$ $kg$ object on the slope.
 The results are presented in \figref{fig:sloped_terrain_exp}.
 The plot in \figref{subfig:slope_velocity} shows the robot's velocity along the slope.
 The experiment starts with robot locomotion only, then the robot reaches the object and manipulates it along the slope.
-The entire experiment can be watched in the supplemental video.

 While the object is on the slope, an additional term ($m_b g \sin{\alpha}$) will be added to the dynamic equation, representing the projection of the object's weight along the slope surface.
-This term can be considered as a external force ($\bm{f}_k$) in equation \eqref{eq:newton}.
+This term can be considered as an external force ($\bm{f}_k$) in equation \eqref{eq:newton}.
 Thus, the adaptive controller designed in \secref{sec:Manipulation} can handle the terrain uncertainty without having any information about the slope angle, and the robot is capable of manipulating the object while climbing the slope.
 However, to adjust the robot's pitch angle on the slope, we estimate the slope angle based on the foot placement measurements.
 By considering the robot's front and rear feet position along the $x$-axis and $z$-axis, we can adjust the pitch angle to make the robot's body parallel to the slope.
 Again, note that the controller does not have any information about the slope's angle and friction properties between the object and the slope.